How to Prepare a Nonprofit Tax Return:

-- Publicly accessible 990s also demonstrates that you are complying with all applicable laws.
+- Publicly accessible 990s also demonstrate your transparency and show that you are complying with all applicable laws.

-- Your Form 990 can also showcase good governance and ethics by providing information on how executive compensation is determined and explaining conflict of interest policies you have in place.
+- Your Form 990 can also showcase good governance and ethics by providing information on how executive compensation is determined and what conflict of interest policies you have in place.

-Most importantly, you can use your Form 990 to showcase your organization’s accomplishments and plans for the forthcoming year.
+Most importantly, you can use your Form 990 to showcase your organization’s accomplishments and impact.

 How Labyrinth Can Help You Prepare A Nonprofit Tax Return

-Your Form 990 is a very important document that, when filed correctly and on time, has many benefits.
-It is important that you entrust the filing of your Form 990 to experts.
+Your Form 990 is a very important public document that, when filed correctly and on time, can attract donors, funders and corporate partners to help you fulfill your mission.
+It is important that you entrust the filing of your Form 990 to a qualified specialist.